 The EFSA opinion recommends for longer term exposure assessment, the realistic upper estimate of daily exposure should be taken as the higher of a) the 75th percentile calculated from the empirical dataset or b) a statistical estimate of the 75th percentile for a theoretical population of measurements from which the empirical dataset was derived.
 The EFSA opinion concludes “it is expected that using the 75th percentile provides a realistic upper estimate (for longer term exposure) that will very rarely, if ever, be exceeded”.
 Following this approach empirical and parametric 75th percentile values have been calculated from the prochloraz exposure study for total systemic exposure.
 This is done with the assumption that the population has a log-normal distribution using the following formula:

-where ‘’ is the mean of the natural logarithms of the sample measurements, ‘S’ is the standard deviation of the logarithms of the sample measurements, ‘tn-1’ is a t statistic with ‘n 1’ degrees of freedom (n being the number of measurements in the sample), and ‘a’ is the relevant centile.
+where ‘x’ is the mean of the natural logarithms of the sample measurements, ‘S’ is the standard deviation of the logarithms of the sample measurements, ‘tn-1’ is a t statistic with ‘n 1’ degrees of freedom (n being the number of measurements in the sample), and ‘a’ is the relevant centile.
 Statistical analysis shows the data within the study are log normally distributed.

 The predicted total systemic exposure values during the cleaning task are given in Table 6.6-4b.
 Only exposures from the fluquinconazole study were used, as the application rate used was closer to that of cyantraniliprole (751.5 kg/tonne for fluquinconazole vs 140.4 kg/tonne for prochloraz).
 The empirical and parametric 75th percentile values for 60 kg and 70 kg body weights are shown in Table 6.6-6, the larger of the two will be used in the risk assessment.